Law - Political Science - Administration

 6 credits

-• Substantive and procedural counterfeiting law
+• Substantive and procedural law relating to counterfeiting

 6 credits

-• "Legal professions PIX
+• "Legal professions" PIX

 3 credits

-• Dissertation/Tutored project
+• Thesis/Supervised project

 • Memory